×

 Doctors treat 200 to 239 mg/dl as borderline high and anything more than 240 as high cholesterol.

-Normally, it must be <100 in adults, though doctors don’t make an issue for people with no health issues even if it is at 100 to 129 mg/dl.
+Normally, it must be <100 in adults, though doctors don’t make an issue for people with no health issues, even if it is at 100 to 129 mg/dl.
 If a person’s reading is 130 to 159 mg/dl, the doctors classify it as borderline high, while 160 to 189 mg/dl readings are considered high.
-A reading of at least 190 mg/dl is very high.
+A measurement of 190 mg/dl or higher is considered very high.

 Doctors recommend a high HDL cholesterol level in adults.
 People with a reading of <40 mg/dl might risk heart disease.

 If a person has a reading of 41 to 59 mg/dl, it is considered borderline low by the doctors.
-Optimal HDL levels are 60 mg/dl or higher.
+The ideal HDL level is 60 mg/dl or above.

 It is considered by doctors to be borderline high if the cholesterol level is 170 to 199 mg/dl, and a reading of 200 mg/dl is as high.
 Children should have a cholesterol level of < 170 mg/dl.

 HDL cholesterol level must be 60 mg/dl or higher for adults.
 LDL cholesterol levels should be <100 in adults.
-LDL cholesterol levels should be under 110 mg/dl for children.
+For children, LDL cholesterol levels should be below 110 mg/dl.
 HDL cholesterol levels should be < 170 mg/dl.

 Although it is suggested by some doctors to avoid high-cholesterol foods, there are some foods that are high in cholesterol and still good for your health.